szy4017/detr/README.md

 * [Panoptic Colab Notebook](https://colab.research.google.com/github/facebookresearch/detr/blob/colab/notebooks/DETR_panoptic.ipynb): Demonstrates how to use DETR for panoptic segmentation and plot the predictions.

-# Usage - Object detection
+# Usage - Object detection & Intrusion detection
 There are no extra compiled components in DETR and package dependencies are minimal, so the code is very simple to use.
 We provide instructions how to install dependencies via conda.
 First, clone the repository locally: